 Transfer Credit.
-Transfer of courses not counted toward a previous degree from another accredited graduate school is limited to six (6) semester hours.
+Transfer of courses not counted toward a previous degree from another accredited graduate school is limited to six (6) semester hours for master's students.
+For Ph.D. students, more than 6 credit hours can be potentially transferred upon approval from the department.
 In addition, transfer of courses not counted toward a previous degree from the institution in which the student is enrolled (i.e., FAMU or FSU) is limited to twelve (12) semester hours total.
 In all cases, transfer credits require approval of the department and shall be completed with grades of "B" or better.